jg00/prac-react-simple-class-vs-functional-component/README.md

 ## Simple React.js Form

-Created a simple app with a class component and two functional components and basic interaction between them.
+Created a simple app with a class component and two functional components and display basic interaction between them.

 Below are a few basic features of React applied to this app.